Tokyo: a brief travel guide

 3) Meiji Shrine

 Meiji Shrine is a significant Shinto shrine in Tokyo.
 It lies in a peaceful and serene forest in the heart of Shibuya and is dedicated to the spirits of Emperor Meiji and his wife.
 Indeed, the person who restored imperial rule in Japan is entitled to his own shrine!
-Don’t be in a hurry there, stroll around and enjoy the chance to be in a quiet shelter in this huge metropolis.
+Don’t be in a hurry there, stroll around and enjoy the chance to be in a quiet sanctuary in this huge metropolis.

 4) Tokyo National Museum